What is IDEXX VetLab Station (IVLS)?

 If a single laboratory (single IVLS) is used by more than one department, list the unit IDs, separated with commas, for example, 1, 2, 3.

 5.5.
 Enable Auto-Send and Autostart.

 In the ICP settings, tick the Result auto-send enabled and Autostart checkboxes.
 This ensures that results are automatically sent to Provet Cloud, and the ICP program automatically starts every time the computer is started.

 Finally, select Save Settings from the ICP settings.

-6. Set up or adjust the laboratory items.
+6. Set up or adjust the laboratory items and panels.

 For the process to work, you must set up or adjust the laboratory items in your item list.
 There are two relevant laboratory item profile elements: the IDEXX Vetlab Station analysis checkbox and the Code field.

 The IDEXX Vetlab Station analysis checkbox option is required for triggering the referral sending process from Provet Cloud to the IVLS.
 When an item with this option enabled is added to a consultation (to a laboratory referral), the laboratory referral is sent to the IVLS through the integration process.
 It is enough to have only one such item on the referral, other items do not have the option enabled (it is allowed, however).
 If there are no items with the option enabled on the referral, it will not be sent.